Last update: September 12, 2023

 Identify positions requiring E-Verify

-At the time of recruitment for a new or vacant position, each employing unit is responsible for determining whether the position is subject to the E-Verify requirement in accordance with established criteria.
+At the time of recruitment for a new or vacant position, each employing unit is responsible for determining whether the position is subject to the E-Verify requirement.
 If you are unsure about the funding for the position, please refer to your administrator, budget contact, or the principal investigator.

 Recruitments for positions subject to E-Verify must specify the requirement in the UWHIRES requisition.
 Notice of the E-Verify requirement must be included in the job’s posting on the UW employment website.